ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 Similar to Arch Linux, Nix also has official and community software package repositories:

-1. [nixpkgs](https://github.com/NixOS/nixpkgs) is a Git repository containing all Nix packages and NixOS modules/configuration.
-Its master branch contains the latest Nix packages and NixOS modules/configuration.
+1. [nixpkgs](https://github.com/NixOS/nixpkgs) is a Git repository containing all Nix packages and NixOS modules.
+   1. Its `master` branch contains the latest Nix packages and modules.
+   2. The `nixos-unstable` branch contains the latest tested modules, but some bugs may still exist.
+   3. And the `nixos-XX.YY` branch(the stable branch) contains the latest stable Nix packages and modules.
 2. [NUR](https://github.com/nix-community/NUR) is similar to Arch Linux's AUR.
-NUR is a third-party Nix package repository and serves as a supplement to nixpkgs.
+   1. NUR is a third-party Nix package repository and serves as a supplement to nixpkgs, use it at your own risk.
-3. Flakes can also install software packages directly from Git repositories, which can be used to install Flakes packages provided by anyone, we will talk about this later.
+3. Flakes can also install software packages directly from Git repositories, which can be used to install Flakes provided by anyone, we will talk about this later.

 ## V. Basics of The Nix language